-The Federal Drug Administration (FDA) has an ongoing investigation into the link between grain-free dog foods and canine dilated cardiomyopathy (DCM), a type of heart disease that affects the heart’s ability to pump blood and results in an enlarged heart.
+The Federal Drug Administration (FDA) has an ongoing investigation into the link between grain-free dog foods and poor heart health.
 The FDA is taking a particularly close look at grain-free pet foods that contain a high concentration of legumes like peas and lentils (as well as potatoes) as main ingredients.

-According to veterinarians at Upstate Veterinary Specialties, signs and symptoms of DCM include exercise intolerance, difficulty breathing, decreased energy, fainting spells, and coughing.
+According to veterinarians at Upstate Veterinary Specialties, signs and symptoms of poor heart health include exercise intolerance, difficulty breathing, decreased energy, fainting spells, and coughing.

-The FDA states that though high levels of legumes and potatoes in grain-free dog foods appear to be the common denominator, they do not yet know how those ingredients are linked to cases of DCM.
+The FDA states that though high levels of legumes and potatoes in grain-free dog foods appear to be the common denominator, they do not yet know how those ingredients are linked to cases of heart health problems.
 Because there’s no conclusive evidence thus far, the FDA has not asked any brands to issue recalls on grain-free foods.

-You can keep an eye on the FDA’s website dedicated to updates on the investigation for further information on potatoes in grain-free food and their potential link to DCM.
+You can keep an eye on the FDA’s website dedicated to updates on the investigation for further information on potatoes in grain-free food and their potential link to heart health issues.
 Pet parents are encouraged to report cases of DCM in dogs if they believe it’s related to their diet.
 You can use the online Safety Reporting Portal or call your state’s FDA Consumer Complaint Coordinators.

-Worried About DCM?
+Worried About Heart Health?
 Treat Your Dog to Potato Alternatives

 Maintaining a healthy heart and body weight is essential for your dog’s overall health.
 If you’re concerned about giving your dog too many potatoes and carbs, there are other ways for your dog to get a good dose of vitamin A and fiber as a part of a balanced diet.